How to get out of debt fast with a low income when people who earn much more than you have debt?

 Reduce your cable package or get rid altogether.
 Many people swear by Netflix and Amazon Prime.

 Reduce your mobile phone bill.
 Do you need the all singing, all dancing data package or can you cut this and use Wifi when out and about?

 Question every bill, every expense and you will find you can make savings.

 This is a big area that you can make savings on.
 Grocery budgets vary enormously from family to family.

-Where you live will be a factor in how much your grocery bill is but I am confident you will be able to make significant savings on your grocery bill if you tackle this one.
+Where you live will be a factor in how much your grocery bill is but I am confident you will be able to make significant savings and cut your food shopping list if you tackle this one.

-Giving up brands, reducing your meat purchases, eating less processed foods are all ways to reduce your grocery budget.
+Giving up brands, reducing your meat purchases, eating less processed foods are all ways to save money on your groceries.